coglinev3/ansible_common/README.md

 This role is designed to run on every system as a initial setup.
 On the one hand, essential packages for Ansible modules and, on the other hand, standard packages for each Linux system are installed.
 Since each system administrator uses other Ansible modules, they can be defined using the `essential_packages` variable itself.
 The same applies to the standard packages.
 Because each system administrator or company has its own preferences for the packages to install on each system, those packages can be specified with the variable `common_packages`.

-The role was tested with Docker on Travis-CI and with this [Multi-VM Vagrant environment](https://ansible-development.readthedocs.io/ "Vagrant environment for Developing and Testing Ansible Roles").
+The role was tested with [Ansible Molecule](https://molecule.readthedocs.io/en/latest/ "Ansible Molecule") and with this [Multi-VM Vagrant environment](https://ansible-development.readthedocs.io/ "Vagrant environment for Developing and Testing Ansible Roles").

 ## Requirements